Bladetrain3r/Magic-Launcher/CODEMANIFESTO.md

 **This manifesto is not dogma.**

-We're not Luddites.
-We're not saying "all connected services bad."
-We're saying: know the difference between a tool and a service, and choose accordingly.
+I'm no Luddites.
+I'm not saying "all connected services bad."
+I'm saying: know the difference between a tool and a service, and choose accordingly.

 #### When You Want a Smart Service:
 - **AI Assistants**: When you need to think through problems